Grey-body factors of higher dimensional regular black holes in quasi-topological theories: WKB approach for the calculation of grey-body factors

 The WKB approximation yields reliable transmission coefficients only within an intermediate frequency regime.
 At low frequencies, \(\omega^{2}\ll V_{\mathrm{0}}\), the classical turning points become widely separated, and the potential can no longer be accurately approximated by a local expansion around its maximum.
 Consequently, the WKB series fails already at leading order, and the inclusion of higher-order corrections does not improve the accuracy but instead amplifies deviations from the exact solution.
 In the opposite high-frequency regime, \(\omega^{2}\gg V_{\mathrm{0}}\), the potential barrier becomes effectively transparent and the scattering coefficients approach their geometric-optics limit.
 In this case, the WKB expansion loses its asymptotic character, and higher-order terms introduce numerical instabilities rather than enhancing the precision of the approximation.
 These limitations are intrinsic to the WKB method and cannot be remedied by simply increasing the order of the expansion.

 Taking into account both the loss of asymptotic reliability at very high WKB orders and the insufficient accuracy of the lowest orders, we restrict our analysis to intermediate orders of the expansion.
 A direct comparison between different truncation orders, supported by the numerical and graphical evidence presented in Fig.~\ref{fig:diff}, indicates that the fourth- ($N=4$) and fifth-order ($N=5$) WKB approximations provide the most stable and accurate results over the frequency range relevant to our analysis.
+In particular, the relative deviation between the WKB transmission coefficients and the accurate numerical data remains within several percent throughout the dominant frequency interval contributing to the Hawking flux.
+This quantitative uncertainty is significantly smaller than the physical effect displayed in Fig.~\ref{fig:reflecoeff}, where the suppression of the transmission coefficients due to increasing $\alpha$ leads to variations that are substantially larger than the estimated WKB error.
+Therefore, while the approximation has well-defined limitations outside the intermediate regime, the observed suppression of grey-body factors cannot be attributed to truncation artifacts of the WKB method, but represents a genuine physical feature of the regular black hole geometries considered.

 An alternative method for estimating the grey-body factors was proposed in Ref.~\cite{Konoplya:2024lir,Konoplya:2024vuj}.
 This approach expresses the transmission coefficient in terms of the two dominant quasinormal modes, \(\omega_{0}\) and \(\omega_{1}\).
 The quasinormal mode spectrum for the present class of spacetimes was studied using the WKB method in Ref.~\cite{Arbelaez:2025gwj}.
 The resulting approximate expression for the grey-body factor reads